FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/commitmentdiscountname.md

 * Discussions on whether this is nullable or not.
 * Suggested to follow the same pattern as billingaccountname, resourcename, subaccountname in v0.5.
 * Clarification on nullability
-  * Should CommitmentId be specified as CommitmentName when name is null (when resource id is not null)
+  * Should CommitmentDiscountId be specified as CommitmentDiscountName when name is null (when resource id is not null)
   * Do providers put Id / name for everything?
-  * Based on these findings, CommitmentName column cannot be a non-null column
+  * Based on these findings, CommitmentDiscountName column cannot be a non-null column
   * See [null_handling](../attributes/null_handling.md) for additional context